ScryEngineering/scrygroup.com/content/blog-posts/2018-07-20/mypy-questions.md

 ## Question 2 - type checking a forwarded function

 Good practice involves creating a specification for mocks such that the mock has the same interface as the actual method/function.
-This is important because you don't want a situation where the mock isn't matching the underlying call properly.
+This is important because you don't want a situation where the mock isn't matching the interface of the thing it is mocking.
-There's a really good things called [Autospeccing](https://docs.python.org/3/library/unittest.mock.html#autospeccing) in the standard library to make this process easier, it limits the api of mocks to the api of an original object and removes a whole class of possible bugs.
+There is a really good thing called [Autospeccing](https://docs.python.org/3/library/unittest.mock.html#autospeccing) in the standard library that makes this process easier, it limits the API of mocks to the API of the original object that it is mocking which removes a whole class of possible bugs.

-This was really good info in the talk, I'd encourage everyone to look into this if the use mocks heavily.
-I completely agree with Robbie that using `autospec=True` in your [`patch`s](https://docs.python.org/3/library/unittest.mock.html#unittest.mock.patch) as a default is a really good idea in general.
+This was really good info in the talk, I'd encourage everyone to look into this if they use mocks heavily.
+I completely agree with Robbie that using `autospec=True` in your [`patch`'s](https://docs.python.org/3/library/unittest.mock.html#unittest.mock.patch) as a default is a really good idea in general.
+Please tell your team to do that if they aren't already.

 One pain point that came up is situations like the requests library, for example [this code](https://github.com/requests/requests/blob/master/requests/api.py#L104)